macadmins/puppet-sal_client/README.md

 ### Optional Usage (Windows)

-if you're installing the windows client for sal (gosal) you'll need to create a yaml representation of gosal's config file in hiera.
-Here, the `management` key is optional if you want to send facter data to sal.
+If you're installing the windows client for sal (gosal) you'll need to create a yaml representation of gosal's config file in Hiera.
+Here, the `management` key is optional if you want to send Facter data to sal.

 ```yaml
 sal_client::gosal_config: